A Survey on Foundation Models for Personalized Federated Intelligence: Future Directions

-\subsubsection{Meta-PFI}
+In the following section, we discuss promising future directions, including Meta-PFI, quantum-enabled PFI, and sustainable PFI.

+\subsection{Meta-PFI}

-The integration of autonomous capabilities into PFI systems offers a transformative opportunity to enhance the adaptability and autonomy of federated intelligence.
-We define this paradigm shift as meta-personalized federated intelligence (Meta-PFI), which marks a significant advancement in the flexibility and capabilities of personalized federated foundation models.
-At its core, Meta-PFI operates within a "user-agent-world" interaction ecosystem, where users (whether human or avatar) provide real-time behavioral data and feedback, agents (embodied federated AI agents) autonomously adjust their strategies based on this input or their perception of the world, and the world (comprising both real and virtual environments) shapes and influences the learning process.
-We discuss how several promising key technologies can enable the realization of Meta-PFI: 1) virtual technologies, which enhance interaction and contextual awareness in both digital and physical environments; 2) self-learning techniques, which empower the system to continuously learn and optimize based on dynamic user inputs and interactions; and 3) embodied federated AI agents, which combine the capabilities of FL and embodied AI agents to enable adaptive, personalized behavior across diverse environments.
+Integrating autonomous capabilities into PFI opens new avenues for enhancing adaptability and intelligence.
+We term this emerging paradigm as meta-personalized federated intelligence (Meta-PFI).
+Meta-PFI operates within a dynamic user-agent-world interaction loop: users (human or avatar) provide real-time behavioral data and feedback; agents (embodied federated agents) autonomously adapt strategies based on user input or environmental perception; and the world (physical or virtual) shapes both data collection and learning dynamics.